Negative energy densities in integrable quantum field theories at one-particle level: Conclusions and outlook

 In fact, in the Ising model, the existence of one-particle state-independent QEIs fixes the form of the energy density in one-particle states uniquely.
 In a different class of models, including the sinh-Gordon model and the free Bose field, QEIs reduce the ambiguity in the energy density, but they still leave us with one parameter to be chosen (see Theorem~\ref{thm:uniqueness-sinh}).
 This choice affects the form factor $F_2$ of the stress-energy tensor, and is different from the ambiguity in $F_1$ discussed in \cite{MussardoSimonetti:1994}, which does not contribute to one-particle expectation values.

 It is interesting to note how this choice in $F_2$ works out in the free field case ($S=1$).
-The usual ``canonical'' energy density operator,
+The usual ``canonical'' stress-energy tensor,

 corresponds to our choice $P(x)=1$ at one-particle level.
 But other choices of $P$ can be linked with local fields on Fock space as well.
-In particular, a choice of energy density corresponding to $P(x)=x$ is
+In particular, one possible choice of stress-energy tensor corresponding to $P(x)=x$ is

-One can easily show that this field is in fact the $(00)$-component of a stress-energy tensor satisfying the standard properties on the full Fock space, including covariance and the continuity equation.
+One can easily show that this field does in fact satisfy the standard properties of a stress-energy tensor on the full Fock space, including covariance and the continuity equation.
 A permissible energy density that fulfils QEIs at one-particle level would then be given by

 We have not verified at this point whether the QEI for this energy density holds on all Fock space, however.

 Throughout this article, we have considered QEIs only on the level of one-particle states.
 A natural next step would be to see whether, in the same class of integrable quantum field theories, this inequality holds for all (suitably regular) states, independent of the particle number.
 We indeed expect that a state-independent QEI will still hold in this case; numerical evidence in two-particle states in the sinh-Gordon model suggests this.
 But establishing such a QEI rigorously will require substantially more technical effort.